Puppies are wonderful gifts in our lives. They bring so much joy and adventure to every day.

 Locking Trash Cans Rock

-Sometimes they won’t even want to eat what is in the trash, they just want to make a bit of a mess.
+Sometimes they won’t even want to eat what is in the trash; they want to make a bit of a mess.

 One way to protect your pup and the trash is to get locking trash cans.
-These are simply cans with lids that secure so they can’t be opened by prying paws.
+These are simply cans with secure lids, so they can’t be opened by prying paws.
 Most also won’t open when they fall to the ground.

 Check All Plants